regomarisha/WBLRest/README.md

 By default, report files are generated in ${basedir}/target/surefire-reports/TEST-*.xml.

-TEST RUN
 Test can be run

 By executing TestRequestResponse.java

         or

 By  executing TestNG.xml

       or

 By running maven commands eg:mvn test